• Skip to main content

 Ingredients

-• 5 cups sprouted flour preferably organic
+• 5 cups sprouted pastry flour preferably freshly ground and organic

 • 2 1/4 cups whole yogurt preferably grassfed